Title: Operations Manager

 - Identify additional ways in which we could improve; take on other responsibilities as we grow.

-- Develop and manage the annual budget, and individual program and department budgets, in collaboration with the Board Treasurer, Deputy Executive Director, Executive Director, and department managers
+- Develop and manage the annual budget, and individual program and department budgets, in collaboration with the Board Treasurer, Executive Director, and department managers

 - Manage day-to-day financial management, planning, systems and controls, including maintaining operations, reserve and investment accounts, processing expenses and cash receipts, paying invoices, coding expenses and reimbursements, financial reports, and closing monthly books.
 Manage our participation in the CAIR-CA annual audit and any other oversight processes.